 FSU has a well-established, comprehensive grievance system in place to hear issues and complaints raised by employees and/or their union representatives.
 HR investigates all grievance allegations, including allegations of discrimination.
 HR administers the Massachusetts State Universities Affirmative Action Plan, and the collective bargaining agreements outline the grievance process and procedures.
 HR addresses grievances in collaboration with the Provost as it relates to the faculty contract.
-The Director of Compliance, Title IX/ADA/EEO reports to HR and has oversight of all Title IX claims.
+The Title IX Director reports to HR and has administrative oversight of all Title IX claims.
 The Director also serves on our Community Assessment and Risk Evaluation Team, Bias Incident Response Team, Title IX State University committee, Clery Compliance Team, Conduct Case Management and Emergency Response Team.

-Professional development opportunities are available to all faculty and staff.
+Professional development opportunities are available to all faculty members and staff.
 HR provides a variety of programs ranging from professional topics for supervisors, technical support, communication, diversity and inclusion, and health and wellness.
 More specific professional development opportunities are provided to faculty and staff through divisions and departments.
 The Strategic Plan Goals 4.3 and 4.4 pertain to professional development opportunities for faculty and staff to encourage innovation and experimentation with new technologies.
-This has been especially important with the transition to remote work.
+This has been especially important with the transition to online during COVID.

 The Strategic Plan Goal 2.3 states: "Provide faculty and staff training around equity and inclusiveness both in and out of the classroom."
-Some programs provided are Unconscious Bias, Fostering Inclusion, and The Practice and Language of Inclusion in the Workplace.
-Leading for Change is a voluntary collaboration of New England institutions committed to student and employee diversity best practices through use of data, institutional benchmarks, and reflective practice.
-The Leading for Change group conducted a Campus Climate Survey in 2018 and the results show that faculty/staff of color felt like they belonged (85% agreed or strongly agreed) and were satisfied with their experiences at FSU (90% agreed or strongly agreed).
-In a 2020 survey while fully remote, 70% of faculty/staff of color strongly agreed/agreed that they belonged and 74% indicated they were very satisfied/satisfied with their FSU experiences.
+Some programs provided are Unconscious Bias, Fostering Inclusion, and Spaces We Create: The Practice and Language of Inclusion in the Workplace.
+Leading for Change is a voluntary collaboration of New England institutions committed to identifying student and employee diversity best practices through uniform and transparent use of data, institutional benchmarks, and reflective practice.
+The Leading for Change group conducted a Campus Climate Survey in 2018 and the results show that faculty and staff of color felt like they belonged here (85% agreed or strongly agreed) and were satisfied with their experiences at FSU (90% agreed or strongly agreed).
+In 2020, when the survey was repeated while fully remote during the pandemic, 74% of faculty/staff indicated very satisfied/satisfied and 70% strongly agreed/agreed that they belong.

-The HR department is committed to addressing changing priorities to meet organizational needs and build a more diverse constituency.
-Using technology to improve processes and create greater efficiencies remains a focus with recent examples including implementation of the Interview Exchange Module for job announcements and onboarding all employees, Dynamic Forms and Banner HR Electronic Workflow, and Xtender Imaging Software.
+The HR department is committed to addressing changing priorities to meet organizational needs, and to continue to build a more diverse constituency.
+Using technology to improve processes and create greater efficiencies remains a focus with recent examples including implementation of the Interview Exchange Module for job announcements and onboarding all employees, dynamic forms and Banner HR electronic workflow, and Xtender Imaging Software.

 The current controls to track positions for funding and approval are manual.
-FSU uses Ellucian/Banner for data across campus.
-HR has utilized a section of this system to assist with feeding data to other departments but has not utilized the full module.
-Implementing the full module will greatly assist with processes related to hiring, position management, and faculty data tracking.
-HR and Finance have begun implementing this module, to be completed in FY23.
+FSU uses Ellucian/Banner for our data across campus.
+HR has utilized a small section of this system to assist with feeding data to other departments but has not utilized the full module available.
+Implementing the full Banner HR module will greatly assist with processes related to hiring, position management, and faculty data tracking.
+HR and Finance have begun implementing this module, to be completed in FY22, which will result in a more efficient system providing access to data that will facilitate strategic hiring and other personnel and budgeting decisions.